jakmaz/quackstagram/README.md

 ## Integrating and Functionally Developing the Application

-### Tasks Completed
+### Database Connection

-- **Database Connection**: Description of the JDBC setup.
+Description of the JDBC setup.

+### Feature Implementation

-- **Feature Implementation**: How features were implemented using the database.
+How features were implemented using the database.

+#### Error Handling and Security

-- **Error Handling and Security**: Discuss the strategies used for handling errors and securing the database interactions.
+Discuss the strategies used for handling errors and securing the database interactions.

 ## Maximizing Profits Through SQL Queries